-A SCA should be undertaken when planning for, and implementing, new connected, smart and autonomous assets.
-The asset owner(s) or adopter of the asset(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the early planning stages.
+The project manager(s) should ensure that processes are in place, and implemented, to initiate the SCA process as early as possible in the planning stages of the project.

 These processes should include the nomination of a suitable individual who will be responsible for initiating and managing the associated SCA process.
 The individual fulfilling this role should be employed by, or report directly to, the asset owner's organisation.